CityofPittsburgh/fire_risk_analysis/README.md

 # Fire Risk Analysis
 This is a set of scripts for a machine learning pipeline to predict structure fire risk and inform fire inspection prioritization decisions.
 A full technical report can be found [here](http://michaelmadaio.com/Metro21_FireRisk_FinalReport.pdf).

-### Authors:
-* Michael Madaio
-* Geoffrey Arnold
-* Bhavkaran Singh
-* Qianyi Hu
-* Nathan Kuo
-* Jason Batts

 ## Run_Model.sh
 Runs all three python scripts listed below in succession.